itskingori/itskingori.github.io/_posts/articles/2013/2013-11-04-sharing-listening-smalltalk.md

 > get to read as much as I intend.
 Instead, I get into conversations with
 > complete strangers who tell me very personal details of their lives.
 For
 > example, on two different flights in one day, I had two separate women tell me
 > about their [hysterectomies][1].
-I hadn’t asked anything specific that would
+I hadn't asked anything specific that would
 > lead both women to share this very personal experience, but they both did.

 > I shared these and other examples of stories that have been told to me with a
 > friend.
 I wondered if he had similar experiences.
 He clearly explained,
-> “People share things with you because you ask the follow-up question.”
+> "People share things with you because you ask the follow-up question."

 ### Furthering The Smalltalk